usnistgov/simprocesd/_sources/code_introduction.md.txt

         - The list contains data in the order that it was recorded.
         - tuples are `tuple_of_data` from the example below.

-Adding new datapoints to be recorded with simulated data is easy:
+Adding new datapoints to be recorded during the simulation is easy:
 ```
-    # During the simulation you can all the following code on any Asset (Device, Machine, Source, etc).
+    # Call the following code on any Asset (Device, Machine, Source, etc).
     M1.env.add_datapoint('new label', M1.name, (M1.env.now, self._output.quality))
     # <Asset>.env.add_datapoint(list_label, sub_label, tuple_of_data)
 ```
+If objects provided to `add_datapoint` are later changed then the recorded datapoint will change as well.
+For example, if the caller retains a reference to `tuple_of_data` and changes its contents then the recorded datapoint will be changed as well which can be confusing.

+&nbsp;
 These calls can be integrated into other parts like Machine's callbacks:
 ```
     M1 = Machine(upstream = [source], cycle_time = 1)

-    def on_received_part(part):
+    def on_received_part(device, part):
+        device.env.add_datapoint('received_part_value',
+                                 device.name,
-        M1.env.add_datapoint('received_part_value', M1.name, (M1.env.now, part.value))
+                                 (device.env.now, part.value))

-    # Configure on_received_part to be called everytime M1 receives a part.
+    # Configure on_received_part to be called every time M1 receives a part.
     M1.add_receive_part_callback(on_received_part)

     ...run simulation...